biocuration2023/biocuration2023.github.io/abstracts.md

 ## Poster Presentations

 There will be two back-to-back poster presentation sessions for 1 hour each.
+Even-numbered posters will be presented in the first poster session (Tuesday, April 25th from 16.00-17.00 CEST) and odd-numbered posters swill be presented in the second poster session (Tuesday, April 25th from 17.00-18.00 CEST).

-Posters should be at a maximum 90cm wide and 100-110cm tall.
+Posters should be printed and brought to the venue by the presenter with a maximum width fof 90cm and height of 100-110cm.
 Poster boards and materials for hanging posters will be provided.
+Poster can be hung immediately following registration.

 We suggest that posters include a QR code that viewers can scan that either link to a downloadable version of the poster or other relevant resources.

 <ol>
 {% for record in site.data.poster %}